Not having time is just an excuse. Everyone has enough time but they don’t prioritise the allocation of that time.

 The best place to start is at the five pillars of a marketing strategy.

 You need to get in front of your target audience.
 You need to grab their attention and get them to lean forward, out of curiosity or interest.
 You need to engage with that audience.
 You need to understand that audience.
 You need to ask questions of that audience to determine exactly what pains issues, problems, challenges or ambitions they have that you can help with your product or service and they will pay you money for.

-As you grow your customer base, you need to be thinking of how you’re going to retain those customers by staying in touch, continuing to add value, so that they, you become an important part of the business relationship you create.
+As you grow your customer base, you need to be thinking of how you’re going to retain those customers by staying in touch, and continuing to add value, so that they, become an important part of the business relationship you create.

 At that point, you may begin to ask them for introductions (referrals).
 Specific introduction to your target audience.